Student clubs are a great way to get to know your classmates, get involved on campus and above all else, have fun!

 To better the adjustive skills of our school student population.

-Date: Tuesdays and Thursdays of Winter 2023 Quarter
+Date: Tuesdays of Winter 2024 Quarter

 Location: Room #1015, Multnomah Falls and Room #1016, Columbia River Gorge